Are you looking for a flexible, part-time job at Concordia? Are you interested in contributing to an inclusive and accessible campus community?

 Scribes transcribe students’ spoken answers verbatim in writing and read aloud written content for students.

-Academic coaches provide ACSD-registered students with individualized guidance in developing skills to reduce academic barriers.
+Academic mentors provide ACSD-registered students with individualized guidance in developing skills to reduce academic barriers.
 They work in collaboration with the students and encourage their self-determination and facilitate an equitable educational experience.

 Accessibility facilitators provide individualized support to ACSD-registered students throughout the term, such as accompaniment, mobility support and learning accessibility services.